Yunusib12/foodie/README.md

 ## What is it?

 Foodie is an app that helps find the nearest delicious food places, so you can enjoy the most of you visit in town.
-The data are collected from the **ANALYZE BOSTON API**
+The data are collected from the **ANALYZE BOSTON API**.

 ![foodie_demo_gif2](server/readme_media/foodie.gif)